Last updated: September 1st, 2023

 Both are effective ways to take the edge off of bumps, but they do so in slightly different ways that will delight some riders and frustrate others.

 Suspension seatposts are more versatile because they absorb more bumps, can be fine-tuned, and work with all riding positions.
 However, they affect saddle height and therefore leg extension while riding.
 Sprung saddles don’t affect seat height, but they don’t absorb as many bumps and are only useful with upright riding posture.
-Neither are popular among competitive cyclists.
+Neither is popular among competitive cyclists.

 Both will add roughly $50-$150 and 0.5-1.5 pounds to your bike, depending on what parts you’re starting with.